naveenz123/donation_website/README.md

 Welcome to the Ability In Every Disability Donation website with payment gateway integration!
 This project aims to create a seamless and secure platform for collecting donations online.

 ## Features
-Payment Gateway Integration: Secure integration with popular payment gateways (e.g., PayPal, Stripe) to process transactions Responsive Design: A user-friendly interface
+Payment Gateway Integration: Secure integration with popular payment gateways to process transactions Responsive Design: A user-friendly interface
 Email Notifications: Automatic email receipts and notifications for donors Donation Goal Progress: Visual representation of donation goals and progress

 ## Technologies Used
-Frontend:
+#### Frontend:
 HTML
 CSS
 JavaScript

-## Payment Gateway:
+#### Payment Gateway:
 Razorpay

 ## Usage